Eric Carr: Tributes

-On numerous solo tours since Carr's death, Frehley would play "Breakout" (with lyrics written by Carr and Frehley and later re-recorded as "Carr Jam '81" on Kiss' Revenge album) and dedicate it to Carr, who Frehley hopes is "checking out the show up there".
+On numerous solo tours since Carr's death, Frehley would play "Breakout" (with lyrics written by Carr and Frehley and later re-recorded as "Carr Jam '81" on Kiss's Revenge album) and dedicate it to Carr, who Frehley hopes is "checking out the show up there".
 Frehley also dedicated his 2009 solo album Anomaly to Carr.

 There is a hidden "easter egg" in the 2007 Kissology II DVD collection (on disc three at the end of the production credits) showing a family videotape made of Carr, on his hospital bed, speaking into the camera thanking his fans for their cards, letters, and concern about his health.
 Dressed in white, Carr then exits the bed, and begins walking away only to return and moon the camera in rock n' roll style.

 On March 21, 2011, a book that explored Carr's entire life and musical career was released, titled The Eric Carr Story.

 On August 13, 2011, to commemorate the 20th anniversary of Carr's death, a tribute concert was held in Atlanta, Georgia called Night of the Fox: The Eric Carr Tribute Concert.
 The main act, going under the name Little Caesar, played a 90-minute set of songs related to Carr.
 Made up mostly of Kiss songs from Carr's time in the band, the show also featured a song from Rockology ("Eyes of Love") plus songs written or co-written by Carr but recorded by other artists, such as "Don't Leave Me Lonely", a song recorded by Bryan Adams which was written by Carr for inclusion on Creatures of the Night album, but was rejected.
 Also, a tribute album featuring never released songs and interviews called Unfinished Business was released by his family.
 The album featured members and former members of Kiss, Twisted Sister, Seether, ZO2, Europe.
 The album was released on November 8, 2011.

-Fifteen years to the day of Carr's Kiss debut, he was posthumously inducted into the Rock Walk Hall of Fame at Guitar Center in Hollywood.
-Carr's parents, Albert and Connie Caravello, accepted a plaque in Carr's honor.
-Former Kiss guitarist Ace Frehley was inducted in the "Rock Walk" during the same ceremony.
-Frehley's handprint was not added to the Kiss display.
-Carr's acknowledgment was a bronze plaque with his name, autograph and a separate icon of the Fox makeup he wore.
-Both were added to the Kiss display.

 In July 2005, Carr was voted the tenth best drummer of all time by Planet Rock.
 No other member of Kiss was given the distinction of making the top ten in the categories of vocalist, bassist or guitarist.
 Carr was one of only two American drummers to make the list, with all others being either British or Canadian.

+Bruce Kulick released a YouTube video titled Eric Carr "The Legend Lives On" (30th Anniversary Tribute) in 2021.

+On November 9, 2023, the first book in an unauthorized biographical series, Eric Carr Revealed, was published.
+"The Rise of the Fox" explores Carr's life in detail from his birth in 1950 up to KISS entering the studio to record the 1982 album Creatures of the Night.

+On January 9, 2024, Goldmine (magazine) placed Carr fourth on a list of drummers who improved or transformed existing bands when they joined.